Winter Cancellation Policy

-During the winter operating season, guests wishing to access the Catamount Ski Area trail system through skinning or snowshoeing may do so after purchasing an “Uphill Travel” pass or be in possession of a valid season’s pass or day ticket with a complimentary “Uphill Travel” endorsement.
+During the winter operating season, guests wishing to access the Catamount Ski Area trail system through skinning and snowshoeing may do so after purchasing an “Uphill Travel” pass or be in possession of a valid season’s pass or day ticket with a complimentary “Uphill Travel” endorsement.
 Guests are permitted to skin from dawn to dusk only.
 All uphill travel participants are required to sign a release and waiver seasonally.
 Passes and waivers can be purchased at Customer Service.
 Guests engaging in uphill travel are encouraged to check a snow report before leaving the base area to become informed of closed terrain or trails and to be made aware of any snowmaking, events, or other operations that may be in progress.
 Please know that uphill routes may not be patrolled.
 Uphill Season Pass: $50 Uphill Day Pass: $15 •Access to Catamount Ski Area trails is at your own risk. •Closed trails and terrain parks may not be marked or signed from the bottom, top, or other access points on the trail.

 Trails are designed for use by skiers and riders and any form of downhill descent other than skis or snowboard is prohibited.